Kasualix/Kasualix/README.md

 ## Several Truth
-- I'm a selective blindness patient who select who can select what can be seen.
+- I'm a selective blindness patient who select who can select what to be seen.
 - As long as one doesn't have morals, people can't treat him with moral  blackmail.
 - Minecraft sucks.